retro16/acsi2stm/README.md

 It can work in 2 ways:
  * Expose a raw SD card as a hard disk to the Atari.
- * Expose a hard disk image file on a standard SD card to the Atari.
+ * Expose a floppy or hard disk image file on a standard SD card to the Atari.

-It also supports an UltraSatan compatible real-time clock.
+It also provides an UltraSatan compatible real-time clock if you add a simple 3V lithium battery.

 **WARNING**, the pinout has changed since version 1.0.
 If you built or bought a unit for the 1.0 firmware, you need to make changes.